roeeaz/_Supermarket_WebApp__/README.md

 source myenv/bin/activate

 # 📦 Requirements
+open backend terminal and run:

  pip install -r requirements.txt

 # Backend Server
-To run the backend server, open a terminal for the backend and run:
+To run the backend server, be in the backend terminal and run:

 py manage.py runserver

 # Frontend Server
-To run the frontend server, open a terminal for the frontend and run:
+To run the frontend server, open a frontend terminal and run:

+npm install

 npm start